Generalisations of multiple zeta values to rooted forests: Applications to Mordell-Tornheim zeta values

 A special class of Mordell-Tornheim zetas were introduced in \cite{To50} and studied (albeit not in full generality) in \cite{Mo58} and \cite{Ho92}.
 Later on they were further investigated in full generality in \cite{Ts05} and \cite{BrZh10}.
-The study of the finite version of Mordell-Tornheim zeta values was carried on in \cite{Ka16}. \begin{defn} Let $(s,s_1,\cdots,s_r)\in\N^{r+1}$ be sequence of non-negative integers.
+The study of the finite version of Mordell-Tornheim zeta values was carried on in \cite{Ka16}.
+In this section we illustrate how Theorem \ref{thm:integral_sum}, together with the results of \cite{Cl20}, has far-reaching consequences for various generalisations of MZVs.
+In particular, it provides new and straightforward proofs for some results regarding Mordell-Tornheim zeta values. \begin{defn} Let $(s,s_1,\cdots,s_r)\in\N^{r+1}$ be sequence of non-negative integers.
 The {\bf Mordell-Tornheim zeta value} associated to this sequence is

 whenever this series is convergent.
 The integer $r$ is called the {\bf depth} of this Mordell-Tornheim zeta values, $s+s_1+\cdots+s_r$ its {\bf weight} and $s_1+\cdots+s_r$ its {\bf partial depth}. \end{defn} Since the series in \eqref{eq:MT_zeta} is invariant under a permutation of the $s_i$, it is traditional to assume $s_1\leq\cdots\leq s_r$.
 We will follow this convention.